-This Elections May Impact Property Taxes for California Residents
+This Election May Impact Property Taxes for California Residents

 On November 3rd, California residents will do more than elect new government leaders.
 They will also vote on two separate amendments to the California constitution seeking to change its long-standing real estate tax law – known as Proposition 13.
 The current version of Proposition 13 in the California constitution was passed by California voters in 1978.
 It taxes real estate at the price paid for the property, regardless of when the property was purchased.
 There have been previous attempts to amend Proposition 13, as recently as 2018, but all have failed.